thelfer/tfel/docs/web/MTest-keywords.md

 last time given, the value corresponding this last time is used.

-If the `function` option has been selected, a string is expected which wil be interpreted as a function of time.
+If the `function` option has been selected, a string is expected which will be interpreted as a function of time.
 The time is represented by the variable `t`.

 ## Example (constant evolution):